 My mother stayed in the hospital for about 7 weeks, including 5 weeks in ICU.
 Her medical bills were close to $300,000.
 How much money was wasted in ICU?
 Most doctors know abdominal breath that human use in childhood.
 However, they cannot link the concept with adults nor utilize it to save life and money.

-I suffered a Traumatic Brain Injury in the auto accident.
+I suffered a Traumatic Brain Injury in the auto accident in 1997.
 Almost all experts predicted that I could not recover, including an expert from Harvard University.
-In the meantime, we got zero compensation from the courts, including the US Supreme Court.
-After I cried for a whole night, I decided to apply for a medical license to recover myself.
+In the meantime, we got zero compensation from the courts.
+I cried for a whole night.
+Then I decided to apply for a medical license to recover myself.

-I tried everything I could found to regain my abilities, two of which were learning and Eastern medicine.
-Thank God, I have passed all 3 steps of medical license examinations in 2.5 years, found my residency, invented the 6Q approach in 2004, and then founded The Prince Synergy in 2006.
+I tried everything I could to regain my abilities, including learning and Eastern medicine.
+Thank God, I have passed all 3 steps of medical license examinations in 2.5 years, found my residency, invented the 6Q approach in 2004, and helped several Traumatic Brain Injury victims, including the business owner at the ER.
 The full recovery of Traumatic Brain Injury is still impossible to Harvard University today.